Pain psychology: Prevention

 Chronic pain is a public health problem that is difficult and costly to treat.
 This pain can be induced from nerve damage, injury, and even repeated strain.
-There are very few findings on prevention of chronic pain.
-Treatment in acute pain can prevent chronic pain from developing.
+There are very few findings on the prevention of chronic pain.
+Treatment of acute pain can prevent chronic pain from developing.
 Many prevention studies suggest oral medications between 1 hour and 1 day prior to surgery.
-Other studies suggests that pain can be managed through a diet of anti-inflammatory foods.
+Other studies suggest that pain can be managed through a diet of anti-inflammatory foods.
 There is an increasing focus on mind-body approaches for pain management, with many chronic pain patients turning to techniques like cognitive behavioral therapy, yoga, meditation, hypnosis, and relaxation exercises to alleviate their discomfort.
 While these methods are multifaceted, they typically involve both cognitive elements, such as attention control, and emotional components.
 Research is steadily confirming that these therapies can be effective in reducing both acute pain and the development of chronic pain.